Dedication: This is dedicated to x615Butterflyx. Her birthday has passed a LONG time ago, but I just HAD to make a fic for her.

 "Too young.
 Get outta here," the bouncer ordered.

-"You best be on your way before I do something I might regret, boy."
+"Get going before I do something I might regret, boy."
 The bouncer licked his lips in warning.
-The teenager scurried to his feet, before running full throttle away from the club.
+The teenager scurried to his feet before running full throttle away from the club.
 I watched his figure run farther and farther away until he rounded a corner.
 "I.D."
 Shuheii elbowed me, the bouncer's hand palm-up for my card.

 "Ah, yeah."
 He examined my card, looking back and forth, sniffing the air like an animal.
 I cringed.

 "Enjoy the night."
 The bouncer grinned, his fangs out and about, lifting the bar into the club.
 I shuddered with intensity.
 The music was even louder than I had first thought.
 It was swarming with humans and vampires, smoke and neon lights spiraling without control.
 The place smelled of sex, sweat and alcohol.
-People bumped me from left to right, and I hoped to dear god that my lip piercing wouldn't be snagged and caught onto something.
-Clubs weren't exactly my thing.
+People bumped me from left to right.

 It was filled with all kinds of people you didn't know.
 All kinds of hoes and perverts.
 It wasn't my usual turf.
 But here I was now.
 I caught glimpses of people leaving from the back door, people swapping tongues… people getting bitten like it was the best feeling in the world.
 I covered my mouth with my fingers, pushing the vomit down.
 It was despicable.
 Disgusting.